SharePoint/sp-dev-docs/docs/apis/site-creation-rest.md

 > [!IMPORTANT]
 > If you use an app-only context to create the site collection the **Owner property is required**.
 In other cases this is an optional property and if not present will default to the user calling the REST endpoint.

+> [!NOTE]
+> The "Classification" parameter only sets the value visible on the site, but doesn't apply the label on the site.
+Use the new parameter "SensitivityLabel" to actually apply the label on your site collection.

 The site design id can be retrieved by using the [Get-SPOSiteDesign](/powershell/module/sharepoint-online/get-spositedesign) (Microsoft SharePoint Online Management Shell) or [Get-PnPSiteDesign](/sharepoint/dev/declarative-customization/site-design-pnppowershell) (PnP PowerShell) cmdlets.
 If you want to apply an out-of-the-box available site design, use the following values: